metno/S-ENDA-documentation/source/architecture.rst

 The below diagram describes the S-ENDA system in the boundary for dynamic geodata above.
 The data consumers are defined in :ref:`users-definition`.

-.. uml:: puml/S-ENDA-metadata-service-context-diagram.puml
+.. uml:: puml/architecture/S-ENDA-context-diagram.puml

 S-ENDA Discovery Metadata Service - C4 container diagram
 ========================================================

-.. uml:: S-ENDA-metadata-service-container-diagram.puml
+.. uml:: puml/architecture/S-ENDA-discovery-metadata-service-container-diagram.puml

 .. note::